metropolian/theme-turbo/README.md

 # TURBO THEME release 1
-## inspired from Turbo Editor since 1987
+## inspired from Turbo IDE since 1987

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 ## Screenshot